A Guide to Hiring Rockstars – Software Engineer Interview Questions (2023)

 DO:

-- I engage with certain recruiters that have delivered incredible candidates for me for many years.
-They are the best, which is why I work with them.
-There’s a cost for their services, but unless that’s a barrier, I reach out to them first.
+• I will immediately engage with a small list of recruiters who have delivered incredible candidates in the past.
+These recruiters are the best I’ve seen for software engineering, which is why I work with them.
+There’s a cost for their services, but unless that’s a problem, I reach out to them first.

-- I reach out to my current rockstars and see if they have people they’d recommend.
+• I will also reach out to my current rock stars and see if they have people to recommend.
 Remember – great developers tend to recommend (and want to be around) other great developers.

-- If I post the opening online, but I won’t always use the standard job boards.
-I like to post where the developers hang out.
-These are places like ProductHunt and StackOverflow.
-It’ll be more of a general forum post, not a paid post.
-I don’t do this often since I’m not looking for 1000 replies that I have to sift through.
-I’d rather solicit replies from 10 rockstars directly if possible.
-So I may post only to a smaller group on these sites that I’ve networked with in the past.
+• I may post the job opening online, but I won’t use the standard job boards.
+I like to post where the developers hang out such as ProductHunt and StackOverflow.
+I don’t pay for the post, but use more of a general forum post.
+Again, I won’t do this often as it may result in 1000 replies that I have to sift through.
+However, if I’m able to post to only a smaller group on these sites (that I’ve networked with in the past), then I’ll do that.
+This would limit the results I have to sift through to maybe 10 maximum, but the quality is higher.

-- Occasionally, I may have a candidate take an online technical test from Codility.com.
+• Occasionally, I may have a candidate take an online technical test from Codility.com.
 I have slowly moved away from this since I put a higher value on the person’s attitude, but it remains a useful tool for certain circumstances.
+It can prove useful to gauge a candidate’s proficiency in various programming languages though.

 DON’T:

-- I typically don’t rely on the Human Resources department to send me candidates.
-Most HR departments are fairly lean and may not be staffed with dedicated technical recruiters.
-The Engineering department is ideally positioned to do the interviewing while HR plays a supporting role when the offer is made.
+• I typically don’t rely on the Human Resources department to send me candidates.
+Most HR departments are fairly lean and may not be staffed with dedicated technical recruiters that know software development.
+The Engineering department is ideally positioned to interview while HR plays a supporting role when the offer is made.

-- I don’t require the candidate to have a college degree.
-You don’t really learn to code in college, so the immediate value to the job doesn’t match up.
-Technology changes so fast that a person who has learned to program and has chosen this career path on their own is demonstrating enthusiasm.
+• I don’t require the candidate to have a college degree.
+You don’t really learn the software development process in college, so the immediate value for the job doesn’t match up.
+Technology changes so fast that a resourceful person who has learned to program on their own is demonstrating enthusiasm.
 If they do have a college degree, that’s great.
 It’s just not a hard requirement for me.

-- This one is important – I don’t care about a person’s outward appearance.
+• This one is important – I don’t care about a person’s outward appearance.
 They are here to do a job and do it exceptionally well.
 As long as they are professional and kind to their coworkers, that’s what counts.
 I actually value originality, since a developer needs to think fast and be creative.
+If originality to them means they want blue hair, I’m all for it.
 We’re creating a team of rockstars, and attitude is the most important attribute.

 The Interview Process